taiebchaabini/simple_shell/README.md

 # Simple Shell Project

-This is a shell program, a program that takes commands of user, execute them and output the result to user.
+This is a simple shell program, a program that takes commands of user, execute them and output the result to user.

 ### Description